OpenSlides/OpenSlides/README.rst

 Requirements
 ============

-OpenSlides runs everywhere where Python is running (for example on GNU/Linux, Mac or Windows (XP or newer)).
-On each client you need only a current version of a webbrowser.
+The OpenSlides server runs everywhere where Python is running (for example on GNU/Linux, Mac or Windows).
+For the OpenSlides client a current webbrowser is required.

 Installation